-For research proposals, all projects must be submitted to the Institutional Review Board (IRB) no later than 30 days from the notice of award from the KFPRC unless a different timeline has been agreed on.
+For research proposals, all projects must be submitted to the Institutional Review Board (IRB) no later than 30 days from the notice of award from the KFPRC.
 Funds for awarded projects will not be released until proof of necessary approvals (e.g., IRB/Privacy) have been submitted to the KFPRC.
 Funds will not be awarded if proposals are unable to secure these necessary approvals, and will be returned to the KFPRC.
 Release of funds denote the start of the project period; projects must commence promptly at the start of the project period and continue for the proposed project duration.
 Awardees will be requested to submit a progress report 3 months and 1 year after the project period begins, then annually thereafter until the project concludes.
 If special circumstances necessitate a delay in starting, a request for delay must be submitted to and approved by the KFPRC.